qossmic/deptrac-src/docs/extending_deptrac.md

 All you need to do is to be able to transform the existing list of violation to and from a PHP array to a string that can be stored to a file.
-Once done, don't forget to register you custom mapper in the `deptrac.config.php` file:
+Once done, don't forget to register you custom mapper in the `deptrac.php` file:

 ```php
 return static function (DeptracConfig $config, ContainerConfigurator $containerConfigurator): void {